in every day

 Ever year, I teach workshops around the country and world.
 I enjoy getting out to see new ways of doing things, meeting with a great variety of students.
 For me, it's also a chance to learn new things and new ways of teaching.READ MORE: WORKSHOPS

-Information on everything from photojournalism technique to composition to technology and evaluating photographs with a special emphasis on photojournalism.READ MORE: PHOTOJOURNALISM
+Information on everything from technique to composition to technology and evaluating photographs with a special emphasis on photojournalism and the world of the photojournalist documenting our lives.READ MORE: PHOTOJOURNALISM

 Lack of planning on your part does not constitute an emergency on my part | Good publications are never finished; you only run out of time. | Don’t think in terms of filling space or time.
 Think in terms of providing information. | Being first is not as important as being accurate. | Don’t forget your primary audience.
 With every story you tell, remember who you’re working for. | You will do foolish things, but do them with enthusiasm